Infomaniak/addon-backup/README.md

 ### Backup policies

 2 backup plans are available:

     - Daily

     - Hourly

 Daily provides a backup of your files once a day at 11:00 p.m.

-The associated retention policy is as follows : It will keep the most recent 7 daily snapshots, then 3 (remember, 7 dailies already include a week!) last-day-of-the-weeks and 6 last-day-of-the-months.
+The associated retention policy is as follows : It will keep the most recent 7 daily snapshots, then 3  last-day-of-the-weeks and 6 last-day-of-the-months.
 And finally 3 last-day-of-the-year snapshots.
 This policy is applied every day at 11:00 p.m. on the target container.

 Hourly provides a backup of your files every hour (at the start of the hour at 1:00 p.m. for example)

-The associated retention policy is as followse : It will keep the most recent 24 hourly snapshots, the most recent 7 daily snapshots, then 3  last-day-of-the-weeks and 6 last-day-of-the-months.
+The associated retention policy is as follows : It will keep the most recent 24 hourly snapshots, the most recent 7 daily snapshots, then 3  last-day-of-the-weeks and 6 last-day-of-the-months.
 And finally 3 last-day-of-the-year snapshots.
 This policy is applied every hour on the target container.

 ## Restoration Process